leipzig/standardized-velvet-assembly-report/README.txt

 1. perl fastaAllSize mysequences.fa > mysequences.stat
 2. ./permute.sh mysequences (leave out the .fa)

-If using reference genome, else skip to 6
+If NOT using a reference genome skip to 6
+If using Blat:
 3. faToTwoBit myrefgenome.fa myrefgenome.2bit
 4. gfServer start localhost 9999 myrefgenome.2bit
 5. for f in out*dir; do if [ ! -e $f/contigsVsRef.psl ]; then echo $f; gfClient localhost 9999 ./ $f/contigs.fa $f/contigsVsRef.psl; fi; done
+If Using BLAST:
+3. formatdb -i myrefgenome -p F
+4. for f in out*dir*; do blastall -i $f/contigs.fa -p blastn -d myrefgenome -m 8 -o $f/contigsVsRef.m8; done

 6. for f in out*dir; do if [ ! -e $f/metadata.txt ]; then perl generateAssemblyStats.pl $f > $f/metadata.txt; fi; done